Skip to main content

 Apple Cash

-Next steps if you already have a manual Apple Cash account in Copilot: The Apple Cash integration does bring in historic data, so you can simply delete your existing manual Apple Cash card and simply track on the new connected card or mark the manual account as CLOSED (if you would like to keep the historic data on the manual copies of these accounts, and track on the connected accounts going forward.)
+Next steps if you already have a manual Apple Cash account in Copilot: The Apple Cash integration does bring in historic data, so you can simply delete your existing manual Apple Cash card and track it on the newly connected card or mark the manual account as CLOSED (if you would like to keep the historic data on the manual copies of these accounts and track on the connected accounts going forward.)

 Savings

-Savings Transactions: Apple is not currently sharing transaction name information, so all Savings transactions will have one of the following names: Savings Interest Earned, Apple Card Daily Cash, Savings Deposit, Savings Withdrawal, Savings.
-If you would like, you can manually edit the names of Savings transactions by tapping on the name in the transaction detail view.
+Apple is not currently sharing Savings account transaction name information.
+This means that all Savings transactions will have one of the following names: Savings Interest Earned, Apple Card Daily Cash, Savings Deposit, Savings Withdrawal, or Savings.

 👋 Still have questions?
 Contact us via the in-app chat.